 It is more than evident that many of the most popular applications of IoT would not have been possible without BLE technology.
 At the same time, the rapid growth of IoT has caused many industries to modify themselves to adapt to it.
 Bluetooth SIG has also applied BLE technology into their Bluetooth version 4.0 so that it could be relevant for IoT.
 In all, BLE had an easier time gaining trust among IoT developers and engineers, and the implementations prove that BLE is dramatically transforming the IoT in an unimaginable way.

 All of these factors combine together to make BLE the premier choice for many consumers in IoT applications, and its position is further consolidated in the market.
 It’s worth noting that Bluetooth SIG hasn’t stopped mining for BLE yet, in other words, Bluetooth Low Energy is still being constantly developed and refined in order to meet the most current demands of the market, so it should definitely stay on your radar.

 BLE is ideally tailored for applications that require a long or constant operation but have short bursts of wireless transmission.
-MOKOBlue, a company concentrating on IoT applications, will bring you the most energy-sufficient and affordable solution of advanced BLE technology.
-Supporting a wide range of BLE beacons and hardware, MOKOBlue caters to satisfy all your diverse needs.
+MOKOBlue, a company concentrating on IoT applications, will bring you the most energy-sufficient and affordable Bluetooth solutions of advanced BLE technology.
+Supporting a wide range of BLE beacons and hardware, MOKOBlue caters to satisfying all your diverse needs.